Raise happy kids that are resilient, responsible, respectful, and kind - with

 We all want our children to grow into responsible, resilient, positive, empathetic, kind, and hardworking adults.
 But most parents have no idea how to make that happen in the little time they have at the end of the day.
 We're too busy to read parenting books, so most of us just struggle through each day, hoping, with fingers crossed, that the kids will turn out OK.

-Parents have given up on sleep, exercise, sex, hobbies and fun.
+Parents have given up on sleep, exercise, romance, hobbies and fun.

 There's nothing left but WORK and KIDS.

+Parents have decided that finding any kind of balance is hopeless.
+They think it’s a myth, or worse, they accept their stressful lives as normal.
+They’ve started giving it other names like work/life integration.
+But it doesn’t matter what you call it.
+All that matters is how you feel.
+Parents don’t feel good.
+Experiencing stress, anxiety, and guilt, daily, doesn’t feel good.
 How can you prioritize your TO-DO list when you’ve already eliminated sleep, exercise, romance, sex, fun, and hobbies?
 There is nothing left on that list but work and kids.
-And how do you make time for yourself if it means NOT doing something on the kid list that then makes you feel like a bad parent?
+And how do you make time for yourself if it means NOT doing something on the kids list that then makes you feel like a bad parent?

 We can’t solve the